Get

 Image Credit: Piotr Wawrzyniuk, Shutterstock

-Many dog breeds do not like to be left alone very long.
-They panic and get upset if you get held up at the office and aren’t home when you should be.
-Once fear sets in, your dog might begin chewing things because it doesn’t know what else to do.
+Many dogs do not like to be left alone very long.
+Some can become anxious or stressed if their owner is away longer than usual.
+Once fear sets in, your dog might begin chewing things as a way to cope.
 You might try calling a friend or family member to check in on your dog if you get stuck at work.
-A friend stopping over can distract the dog from noticing you are late and could buy you some time.
+A friend stopping over can distract the dog from noticing you are late, and could buy you some time.

 sad dog on pillow